 Why would you use a second mortgage?

 Most people prefer to refinance their loan to another lender rather than obtain a second mortgage.

-However, there are some situations where a second mortgage is more appropriate:
+However, there are some situations where a second mortgage (2nd mortgage) is more appropriate:

 - Fixed rates: If your first mortgage is a fixed rate loan there may be high exit fees or you may not want to refinance because your fixed rate is much lower than the current variable rates.
 In this situation, you may borrow additional money using a second mortgage.

 - Guarantor support: If you’re helping your children buy their first home then you may guarantee their loan using a second mortgage over your property.

 - Private lenders: Many private lenders that can advance funds within 48 hrs will take a second mortgage behind a major bank as security for their loan but we recommend that you avoid using private lenders at all costs.

 How much can you borrow?

 Most lenders restrict your Loan to Value Ratio (LVR) to between 60-80% of the property value but we know banks that will lend more!

 - Second mortgage with the same bank: Up to 95% of the property value.